greg-dubrow/spotify-analysis/Gosta_Berling_analysis.md

 elements:

   - Most of the aduio features are 0-1, 1 being highest. e.g. higher
-    speechiness = more words::music
+    speechiness = higher ratio of words::music.
+Valence is “happiness”, where higher = happier.
-  - Loundess in dB, valence is “happiness”, w/ higher = happier, tempo is BPM
+  - Loundess in dB, tempo is BPM

 First I wondered if there’s a relationship between song tempo & happiness?
 So, a scatterplot, with song titles as data labels, and dots